 Are ACH Transfers Secure?

-Unlike wire transfers, which pass through several different companies before making their way to the recipient's bank account, an ACH transfer only passes through your bank's servers.
-This is a more secure process.
-You don't have to worry about unauthorized access at any point in the transaction.
+Unlike wire transfers, which pass through several different companies before making their way to the recipient’s bank account, an ACH transfer passes only through your bank’s servers.
+Because of this, you don’t have to worry about unauthorized access at any point in the transaction.

 How Long Do ACH Transfers Take?

 ACH transfers are often completed in one business day.
-They can take up to 3 days depending on how long it takes the financial institution to process the transaction.
+They can take up to 3 days, depending on how long the financial institution takes to process the transaction.

-If you're planning on making frequent ACH transfers to the same accounts, it's a good idea to set up automatic payments through your bank so that they happen automatically.
-For example, if you have monthly bills to pay you can set up an ACH transfer from your checking account to the payment company for each bill so that when they become
+If you’re planning on making frequent ACH payments to the same accounts, it’s a good idea to set up automatic payments through your bank so they happen automatically.
+For example, if you have monthly bills to pay, you can set up an ACH transfer from your checking account to the payment company for each bill.

 How Much Do ACH Transfers Cost?

-ACH transfers are often free of charge.
-You should always check with your bank to verify if there are any fees that may be assessed for using this payment method.
-Always opt for electronic payments if they're offered for free since they'll save you money.
+ACH credit transactions are often free of charge.
+You should always check with your bank to verify if any fees may be assessed for using this payment method.
+Always opt for accepting payments online if they’re offered for free since they’ll save you money.

-Another common use for ACH transfers is automatic bill pay.
-For example, if you have a monthly mortgage payment or other bill, you can set it up to be automated through an ACH transfer.
-You'll need to provide your bank account number and routing number in order to make the transaction.
+Another common use is for automatic bill pay.
+For example, if you have a monthly mortgage payment or another bill, you can set it up to be automated through an ACH transfer.
+You’ll need to provide your bank account and routing number to make the transaction.